KrijnvanderBurg/krijnvanrooijen.nl/_posts/2025-04-20-local-spark-cluster-devcontainer.md

 sc.setLogLevel("WARN")
 ```

-This means every notebook session starts with spark and sc pre-initialized.

 ## Implementation Details

 The power of this solution lies in its detailed configuration.
 Let's explore each component and understand why specific choices were made.

 ### DevContainer Configuration: The Developer Experience
 The DevContainer is the primary environment where developers work.
 Its configuration focuses on creating a seamless experience with all the necessary tools pre-configured.

 ```json